TynoNyuhn/Hololive-Fanapp/README.md

 # Hololive-Fanapp

 This app showcases 11 idol talents from the Hololive V-Tuber agency.
-This app is entirely for personal development purposes and no monetary gain is earned.
+This app is entirely for personal development purposes.

 The 11 idols comes from 3 generations: Gamers, Fantasy, and Myth